Afghan troops flee to Tajikistan after Taliban attack | DW | 05.07.2021

-Tajik forces have allowed over 1,000 Afghan government soldiers to cross the border to escape Taliban attacks.
+Tajik forces have allowed more than a thousand Afghan government soldiers to cross the border to escape Taliban attacks.
 The Islamist militants are making significant gains since NATO troops starting withdrawing.

-More than 1,000 Afghan government forces crossed the border in neighboring Tajikistan in the early hours of Monday morning following clashes with Taliban militants, Tajik border forces said in a statement published by the Khovar news agency.
+More than a thousand Afghan government forces crossed the border into neighboring Tajikistan in the early hours of Monday morning following clashes with Taliban militants, Tajik border forces said in a statement published by the Khovar news agency.

 The Taliban continued their campaign of offensives against government-controlled areas in the north of the country as US and other international troops withdraw from the central Asian country.